Why Retatrutide Vanished

 Public-facing corporate announcements and regulatory pressure tend to intensify as high-profile compounds approach commercialization.

-Most other peptides, like BPC-157 or TB-500, don’t have a big company protecting them this way.
-Suppliers faced direct warnings from Lilly and the FDA, so they pulled the listings.
+Most other peptides in the catalog - BPC-157, TB-500, the GH-axis secretagogues - don’t have a big company protecting them this way.
+Suppliers facing direct warnings from Lilly and the FDA pulled retatrutide listings; the lower-profile compounds stayed up.

 In late 2025, the FDA sent out warning letters and took action against GLP-1 producers after shortages ended.
 Retatrutide drew extra focus because it’s close to market.
 Vendors had to remove product pages completely, not just list them as out of stock.